-While you can find lots of help for preventing disease, and fixing health problems, it makes sense just to build good health so that disease doesn’t need to be prevented.
+While you can find lots of help for preventing disease, and fixing these health problems, it makes sense just to build good health so that this doesn’t need to be prevented.
 You prevent something when it is a threat.
 When you have a healthy diet, you don’t have a threat.

 And for someone who “suddenly” contracts a life threatening disease, what do you think their diet was like?
-In the case of infection, how healthy do you think their immune system is?
+In the case of infection, how healthy do you think their immune system was?